 Use a Borax Paste

-Borax, found in the laundry product aisle, is an alkaline mineral that helps to neutralize acid stains like urine.
+Borax, found in the laundry product aisle, is an alkaline mineral salt that helps to neutralize acid stains like urine.
 While natural, it is toxic to humans and can cause skin, eye, and respiratory irritation.
 Always wear rubber gloves and eye protection when using it, and be sure that the mattress is well-vacuumed before anyone uses it again.

 Mix one cup of borax with one tablespoon of water or enough to make a thin paste.
 Spread it over the pee stain and work it in lightly with a soft-bristled brush.
 Allow the paste to dry completely and vacuum away the residue.